Updated 8 Feb. 2021.

 With Grateful thanks to Gaye Morgan, Chief Librarian and Conservator at the Codrington, All Souls for making this entry possible.

-It appears that there is another bust - perhaps by the same hand and inscribed Giles Bennett, / Manciple 1736 was in The Buttery at All Souls in 1925, but I have not yet had the opportunity to closely inspect it on my visits (see below).
+It appears that there is another bust - perhaps by the same hand and inscribed Giles Bennett, / Manciple 1736 that was in The Buttery at All Souls in 1925, but I have not yet had the opportunity to closely inspect it on my visits (see below).

 Mrs Webb suggests that they were both made by Henry Cheere in about 1736.